withoutwax/withoutwax.me/src/pages/code/2019-08-13-deploying-create-react-app-project-to-github-pages.md

 ---
 templateKey: blog-post
-title: Deploying create-react-app project to GitHub Pages
+title: Deploying React project to GitHub Pages
 date: 2019-08-13T06:46:52.253Z
 description: "Documentation of how to publish React ⚛︎ project to GitHub Pages \U0001F5A5"
 category: Code